remy/nodemon/README.md

     });

 Note that the `process.kill` is *only* called once your shutdown jobs are complete.
 Hat tip to [Benjie Gillam](http://www.benjiegillam.com/2011/08/node-js-clean-restart-and-faster-development-with-nodemon/) for writing technique this up.

+# Using nodemon with forever

+If you're using nodemon with forever (perhaps in a production environment) and you use [forever](https://github.com/nodejitsu/forever) you can combine the two together.
+This way if the script crashes, forever restarts the script, and if there are file changes, nodemon restarts your script.

+To acheive this you need to include the `--exitcrash` flag to ensure nodemon exits if the script crashes (or exits unexpectedly):

+    forever nodemon --exitcrash server.js

+To test this, you can kill the server.js process and forever will restart it.
+If you `touch server.js` nodemon will restart it.

+Note that I *would not* recommend using nodemon in a production environment - but that's because I wouldn't want it restart without my explicit instruction.